Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rockies

 Geraldo Perdomo At The Plate

-- Perdomo is batting .267 with 19 doubles, three triples, six home runs and 52 walks.
+- Perdomo has 19 doubles, three triples, six home runs and 53 walks while batting .264.

-- Perdomo has an RBI in 30 of 112 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- Perdomo has an RBI in 30 of 114 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.